 Ancient Apple Tree, a brush and ink painting, was made using walnut ink.

 Turquoise Apple Trees, Field Farm is one of a series of experimental drypoint prints.
 This one was made by the plate being inked entirely with a water-soluble artists crayon.
 It was subsequently dipped in a water bath to give a more painterly effect.

 This watercolor was done on a snowy winters day in East Orleans.
 The trees and ground were covered with English ivy, giving the landscape a green and white aspect.

-This is one of a series of collagraphs depicting a venerable cherry tree in East Orleans.
-It was created using a silhouette cut from Yupo that was then painted with watercolors, applied to an acrylic plate and then run through the press.
+One of a series of collagraphs depicting a venerable cherry tree in East Orleans, this print was created using a silhouette cut from Yupo that was then painted with watercolors, applied to an acrylic plate and then run through the press.